 With two options for members to start their journey, we empower members to choose how they would like to interact with us.
 If a member chooses to order an impression kit, we will mail one directly to their door.
-Alternatively, we have a network of over 240 SmileShops across the U.S., Puerto Rico, and Canada, which provides an in-person experience to members who prefer that channel.
+Alternatively, we have a network of over 300 SmileShops across the U.S., Puerto Rico, Canada, Australia, and the U.K., which provides an in-person experience to members who prefer that channel.

-SmileShops have historically been a key driver in expanding access to care reducing the friction of purchase and improving our member conversion.
-Furthermore, our SmileShops require little capital investment, with an average upfront capital expenditure of approximately \$110,000 (two-thirds of which is the cost of the intra-oral camera).
+SmileShops have historically been a key driver in expanding access to care by reducing the friction of purchase and improving our member conversion.
+Furthermore, our SmileShops require little capital investment, with minimal upfront capital expenditure.

 In addition to our stand-alone SmileShops, we are opening SmileShops in partnership with prominent retailers.
-We have entered into a five-year non-exclusive agreement with CVS Pharmacy, Inc., pursuant to which we have the ability to open up to 1,500 SmileShops within CVS stores across the country.
-With a CVS location within three miles of 70% of Americans, this relationship with CVS will not only further increase the convenience and accessibility of our products in areas where we do not currently have a SmileShop presence, but also improve our brand awareness and provide another touchpoint to increase our member conversion.
-We have also entered into a pilot agreement for SmileShops within selected Walgreens locations, and are exploring similar arrangements with other domestic and international retailers.
+We have entered into five-year non-exclusive agreements with both CVS Pharmacy, Inc. and Walgreen Co., pursuant to which we have the ability to open up to 1,500 SmileShops within CVS stores and any number of SmileShops within Walgreens stores across the country.
+With a CVS location within three miles of 70% of Americans and a Walgreens or affiliate location within five miles of 78% of Americans, these relationships will not only further increase the convenience and accessibility of our products in areas where we do not currently have a SmileShop presence, but also improve our brand awareness and provide another touchpoint to increase our member conversion.
+We are also exploring similar arrangements with other domestic and international retailers.

-Exclusive licensed doctor network across all 50 U.S. states, Puerto Rico, and Canada
+Exclusive licensed doctor network across all 50 U.S. states, Puerto Rico, Canada, Australia, and the U.K.

-We have a network of approximately 240 orthodontists and general dentists across the U.S., Puerto Rico, and Canada who are fully licensed across these jurisdictions to meet regulatory requirements, and we continue to successfully expand our doctor network to support our growth.
+We have a network of approximately 240 orthodontists and general dentists across the U.S., Puerto Rico, Canada, Australia, and the U.K. who are fully licensed across these jurisdictions to meet regulatory requirements, and we continue to successfully expand our doctor network to support our growth.
 In addition, we believe our domestic doctor network is sufficient to support our growth.
 The doctors in our network evaluate our members' progress throughout treatment, and are available to answer any questions should members need additional assistance.